 Friend: “Yes, because I really don’t care if my not wearing a mask causes my neighbor’s grandmother to die from COVID-19.
 I really don’t give a f….”

-Robin: “Does that mean that even if it could be shown, hypothetically, that masks prevent millions of deaths, you would still be against them on principle?”
+Robin: “Let me get this clear.
+So even if it could be shown, hypothetically, that masks prevent millions of deaths, you would still be against their enforcement, as a matter of principle?”

 Friend: “Yes, because the end doesn’t justify the means.
 It is wrong for government to interfere with how we live our lives.
 We cannot justify evil merely because good may come from it.”